Jaimierl/about-me/README.md

 # About Me

-A site with interactive elements that introduces myself
+A site with interactive elements that introduces me and has two different types of guessing games with interactive loops and user feedback.

 ### Author : Jae Loney